Jmbome/Appointment_schedulingApp/README.md

 # Appointment_schedulingApp
-Windows Form Appointment scheduling app in C# &amp; MySql database Schedules consultant/customer appointments. * TO SEE AND COPY CODE, CLICK ON GITHUB LINK.
+Windows Form Appointment scheduling app in C# &amp; MySql database Schedules consultant/customer appointments. * TO SEE AND COPY CODE, CLICK ON GITHUB LINK *.